waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Defeated trainers are impassable obstacles.

 # IV.
 Tool Development & Debugging
-- **`gem_pathfinder_v2` Status:** The tool has a known bug in its traversal logic for `elevated_ground` tiles, which is being corrected.
-My manual pathing has also been flawed, leading to incorrect assumptions.
-The tool's assessment of path availability must be trusted once the bug is fixed.
+- **`gem_pathfinder_v2` Status:** The tool's traversal logic for `elevated_ground` tiles has been corrected.
+The tool's assessment of path availability must be trusted.
+- **`puzzle_strategist_agent` Status:** The agent has a known logical flaw, incorrectly identifying solvable puzzles as impossible.
+It needs to be refined to perform a more exhaustive search of all possible moves before declaring a puzzle unsolvable.
-- **Debugging Principle:** Trust the tool's output once it is confirmed to be working correctly.
-When it fails, re-evaluate the map data to find the true obstacle and form a new navigation plan.
+- **Debugging Principle:** Trust tool outputs once they are confirmed to be working correctly.
+When a tool fails, re-evaluate the map data and my own assumptions to find the true obstacle and form a new plan.
 - **Lesson on Confirmation Bias:** I must be wary of confirmation bias.
-I previously wasted time assuming a path was blocked because my tool was flawed and my understanding of game mechanics was incorrect.
+I previously wasted time assuming a path was blocked because my tools were flawed and my understanding of game mechanics was incorrect.
 I must actively try to disprove my own assumptions and be more willing to change my strategy when my tools contradict my beliefs.